 Holistic marketing is based on a strong belief that all aspects of marketing and the customer experience are interrelated.
 Makes sense, right?
 Yet, marketers are failing to grasp exactly how to develop a truly holistic approach because it is so incredibly hard for brands to think like their customers.

-“86% of brand marketers admit that a holistic marketing approach is a top priority yet few feel prepared to execute one.”
+“86% of brand marketers admit that a holistic marketing approach is a top priority, yet few feel prepared to execute one.”

-Problem 1: company mindset
+Problem 1: Company mindset

 Up until now, holistic marketing has been viewed from a company-centric mindset.
-When building a corporate process designed to provide a seamless brand experience, very smart, experienced marketers are spending (lots) of time and money trying to align around the idea of the most perfect customer behavior that leads to the highest profit.
-With a company-centric mindset, brand strategies and decisions are one-sided – only viewed from the internal perspective.
-If everyone who is part of determining the brand experience is sitting on brand’s bench, it is impossible to see the issues from perspective of the customer.
+When building a corporate process designed to provide a seamless brand experience, very smart, experienced marketers are spending (lots of) time and money trying to align around the idea of the most perfect customer behavior that leads to the highest profit.
+With a company-centric mindset, brand strategies and decisions are one-sided — only viewed from the internal perspective.
+If everyone who is part of determining the brand experience is sitting on the brand’s bench, it is impossible to see the issues from perspective of the customer.